-Those that are successful will receive a Permanent Resident Card.
-Canadian permanent residents must meet certain residency obligations or they may lose their permanent resident status.
-Two years of "residency days" must be accumulated in every five-year period.
-Residency days need not be consecutive and may be accumulated either by the person’s physical presence in Canada or, if the person is outside of Canada, in the following ways:
+Successful applicants will receive a permanent resident card.
+Canadian permanent residents must meet certain residence obligations or they may lose permanent resident status.
+Two years of ‘residency days’ must be accumulated in every five-year period.
+‘Residency days’ need not be consecutive and may be accumulated either by the person’s physical presence in Canada or, if the person is outside Canada, in the following ways:

-- by accompanying a Canadian citizen spouse or common-law partner;
+- by accompanying a Canadian citizen spouse or common-law partner

-- as a child accompanying a parent;
+- as a child accompanying a parent

-Individuals relocating to Canada for work purposes are generally required to obtain a work permit.
+Individuals moving to Canada for work purposes are generally required to obtain a work permit.
 The individual will require a written job offer letter from a Canadian employer.
 The employer must then have the offer of employment validated by the department of Human Resources and Skills Development Canada before a visa is issued by Citizenship and Immigration Canada.
 Permits are also available for those wanting to relocate to Canada to study.

-For tax purposes, residency applies to anyone whose permanent place of residence or whose centre of personal and economic interests is in Canada, or who spends more than 183 days in the country during a fiscal year.
+For tax purposes, residency applies to anyone whose permanent place of residence or whose centre of personal and economic interests is in Canada, or who spends more than 183 days in the country during a financial year.